List of Altair: A Record of Battles characters: Four Sultanates

 Uzun is the 45-year-old second-generation Sultan of the Biçki stratocracy and Ismail's father.
 He has a total of seventy-seven sons, sending all of them to be raised by leaders of influential merchant companies as soon as they are born.
-A cowardly and greedy man, Uzun was persuaded by Balt-Rhein to rebel against Türkiye with the promise of more wealth, but was slain by Ismail during the civil war in order to gain the throne.
+A cowardly and greedy man, Uzun was persuaded by Balt-Rhein to rebel against Turkey with the promise of more wealth, but was slain by Ismail during the civil war in order to gain the throne.